benjiec/qbreader-docker/README.md

 2. Clone `qbreader/website`.
 You will need a version that has support for specifying MongoDB URI.
 For now use `https://github.com/benjiec/qbreader-website`.
 A PR for the support is being sent to `https://github.com/qbreader/website` the official repository.
+Also, if you are doing your own development, you will want to clone from the appropriate forked repo.

 3. Clone `qbreader/database`.
 You will need a version that has support for specifying MongoDB URI.
 For now use `https://github.com/benjiec/qbreader-database`.
 A PR for the support is being sent to `https://github.com/qbreader/database` the official repository.
+   Also, if you are doing your own development, you will want to clone from the appropriate forked repo.

 4. Download a backup copy of the database and put that in `dump/qbreader`.
 This directory should contain the various `.bson` files.
+E.g. visit `https://www.qbreader.org/db/backups`, visit the backup Google Drive, download one of the timestamped directories as a zip file, and unzip and copy the `.bson` files to `dump/qbreader`.

 5. Build docker images and start docker instances using `docker compose up -d --build`